Home / Journal / Tarot & Divination / Page of Cups Tarot Card: Complete Meaning Guide

 What's the difference between the Page of Cups and the Ace of Cups?

 Great question, and one that confuses a lot of people.
-The Ace of Cups is about a major emotional breakthrough — a new love, a spiritual awakening, a profound emotional offering.
+The Ace of Cups is about a major emotional breakthrough — a new love, a spiritual awakening, a deep emotional offering.
 It's big energy.
 The Page of Cups is smaller, more personal, more everyday.
 It's a whisper rather than a shout.
 Both are about emotional new beginnings, but the Ace feels like a thunderbolt and the Page feels like a tap on the shoulder.
 They often appear together in readings about new emotional phases.

 Can the Page of Cups represent a specific person?